cecat/UtilityWatchMQTT/DEV/README.md

 ```
 // sensor pins (what pins on the Photon go to what sensors)
-#define waterPin    D0                      // pin for ds18b20-A to water heater chimney
+#define waterPin    D2                      // pin for ds18b20-A to water heater chimney
 #define hvacPin     A0                      // pin for HVAC fan current sensor
-#define sumpPin     A1                      // pin for sump pump current sensor
+#define sumpPin     A4                      // pin for sump pump current sensor
 ```

-The Photon has VCC and GND pins so I use these.
-Some people use digital pins for VCC and GND for their sensors (setting them to HIGH and LOW for VCC and GND, respectively).
-One advvantag to that is if you want to sswitch polarity, such as with a soil moisture sensor, or if you want to turn things on or off.
-In this project we don't need to do these things, so the standard issue VCC and GND pins work fine.
+If you wire directly or use the Grove shield just make sure you update the pin assignments to the ones you select.